texfaq/texfaq.github.io/FAQ-ECfonts.md

 ---
+title:  What are the EC fonts?
 section: Bits and pieces of (La)TeX
 date: 2014-06-10
 ---

-# What are the EC fonts?

 A font provides a number of _glyphs_.
 In order that the glyphs may be printed, they are [_encoded_](FAQ-whatenc.md), and the